syarul/keet/README.md

   <!--result end-->
 </div>
 ```
-But we better off changing it by using the build-in helper function
+And the better option is by using the built-in helper function, or write your own
 ```javascript
 app.setAttr('example', 'template', 'hello keet!')

 ```
-To assign event handler we can simply write a property of our object with a key string starting with 'k-' i.e for click event, we write 'k-click'
+To use event handlers we can simply assign key properties of the object with strings starting with 'k-' i.e for click event:- 'k-click'

 ```javascript
 const event = {